 -HIS DRUNK FACE!!!
 XD

 -His reflexes are unimpaired it seems, that's probably going to come in very handy here in a minute.

 -Eeeehehehehe!
 John to the rescue!
 Which is appropriate considering he's the one that spiked Sherlock's beer, which is making it a more interesting evening, true.

-have an international reputation?"
+-"Do you have an international reputation?"
 Awww.
 Looks like John's too annoyed, drunk or tired to drag Sherlock's 6-foot-tall butt up all 17 steps at 221b, but he's staying with him as he rants about things and sobers up a little.
 Admittedly, this would not have been a problem if John hadn't added the shots, but hey, it probably cut short a few more beakers of beer.